My husband sometimes accuses me of hating to spend money. This is false. I just hate spending money on certain things.

 Not too long ago, my husband made a trip to Wyoming to buy fireworks for the Fourth of July (which we will be celebrating on the 6th due to a number of circumstances).
 My cousin, who accompanied him, made a comment to me about how Josh was concerned that I would be upset that they had spent so much money on the (perfectly legal in Utah) fireworks.

 At this juncture, I wanted a private word with Josh.
 Because even after more than 10 years of marriage, he still didn’t “get” something about me.
 I don’t hate spending money.
 In fact, I’m not much of a penny pincher at all.
 I just don’t like spending money on certain things.

 The disagreement comes in because my husband and I value different things.
 Yes, I do get annoyed when he spends money on action figures.
 I am also desperately trying to avoid buying a bigger TV.
 And I wasn’t thrilled about the fish tank.

 But not because I don’t like spending money.

 Because I’m all about the experience.
 I love experiences.
-I love traveling.
-I love eating out — especially at nice restaurants.
-I love celebrations and get togethers.
+Traveling.
+Eating out — especially at nice restaurants.
+I love celebrations and get-togethers.
 I love having my nails done at the spa.
 And, when I can’t have the actual experiences, I love to read about them.
 I buy books because they offer experiences by proxy.

 Spend on the Things that are Important to You